 You’ll also find further options in the bar across the bottom of the page, including the ability to capture a screenshot, adjust the zoom level via a slider, turning off images and videos on a page, as well as a comprehensive list of page actions you can instantly enable or disable by clicking a tickbox.

-New Vivaldi tools that are currently in Beta are intergrated Mail and Calendar apps that can help you stay organised without ever needing to leave the browser, there’s also Vivaldi Translate that means you can look up words and phrases not in your native tongue, but without Google getting to see what you’re translating.
+Vivaldi is now offering integrated Mail and Calendar apps that can help you stay organised without ever needing to leave the browser, plus the Vivaldi Translate feature means you can look up words and phrases not in your native tongue, but without Google getting to see what you’re translating.

 There’s so much to explore in Vivaldi and it keeps growing at a steady pace.
 It might be one of the newest browsers around, but we think it could well be the way they all go in the future.